lingo-iitgn/commentator/README.md

 ## Citation

-If you use this framework in your research or work, please cite it as follows:
+If you use COMMENTATOR in your research or work, please cite it as follows:

 ```bibtex
 @inproceedings{sheth-etal-2024-commentator,